-The term 'Pension Benefit Guaranty Corporation (PBGC)' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Pension Benefit Guaranty Corporation (PBGC)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Pension Benefit Guaranty Corporation is also referred to many times by its government given acronym the PBGC.
 This federal agency arose as a result of the ERISA Employee Retirement Income Security Act of 1974.
 Its mission is to safeguard the benefits of pensions provided by private sector benefit plans that are defined.
 These plans commonly promise to pay out a fixed amount per month when retirement begins.

 Should a plan end in the event of plan termination, and there not be enough money to pay out all of the promised benefits, then the insurance program of the Pension Benefit Guaranty Corporation will pay out the pension plan-provided benefit to the limits which the law establishes.
 This means that the majority of plan participants will actually still get the full benefit which they had already earned and been promised before termination of the plan occurred.

 Some people have wondered where the money for the PBGC comes from so that they can cover failed plan benefits this way.
 The answer is that those firms whose plans the Pension Benefit Guaranty Corporation protects are required to pay insurance premiums for the insurance.
 PBGC similarly has investments as well as seized assets that they assume when they become trustee of a terminated pension plan.
 They also have assets from recoveries of firms which used to manage the plans.
 They do not derive any of this benefit-covering money from the general tax base.
 Even if a given employer does not pay its insurance premiums properly into the fund, the defined benefits pension plan will still be insured.